effect-ts-app/libs/README.md

 3. wait for build which creates a PR
 4. inspect the PR, merge when alright
 5. await new build and new package deployments

+## Thanks

+- All contributors
+- Michael Arnaldi, Max Brown and the Effect-TS contributors for Effect
+  - ZIO Contributors for the excellent ZIO
+- 0x706b for the amazing tsplus
+- timsmart for excellent tsplus-gen and tsplus-json projects
+- Anyone else we're forgetting..